Common Travel Problems And How to Overcome Them

 - Contact your travel takaful operator.
 If you have travel takaful (or travel insurance), it may compensate you for your flight delay or cancellation.
 Contact your takaful operator as soon as possible with documentation supporting your claim, such as your boarding pass or confirmation email from your airline.

 Etiqa TripCare 360 Takaful automatically compensates you for flight delays of 2 hours or more.
-You’ll receive RM100 for the first 2 hours of delay, regardless of the plan you choose.
-If you sign up for the Platinum family plan, you can receive up to a total of RM12,500.
+You will receive RM100 for the first 2 hours of delay, regardless of the plan you choose.
+If you sign up for the Platinum family plan, you can receive up to a total of RM12,500 for travel delay.

-You would also be eligible for compensation if your international flight gets cancelled.
-With the Platinum family plan, you’ll receive up to RM125,000, which could cover the entire cost of your family trip.
+You would also be eligible for compensation if your international flight is cancelled.
+With the Platinum family plan, you will receive up to RM125,000, which could cover the entire cost of your family trip.

 Delayed, damaged, or lost luggage can be another major travel problem.
-If your luggage is lost, there’s a slight chance you may never see it again.
-This means you’ll need to fork out money for new clothes and other essentials, on top of a new luggage.
+If your luggage is lost, there is a slight chance you may never see it again.
+This means you will need to fork out money for new clothes and other essentials, on top of a new luggage.

-If your luggage doesn’t arrive on the same flight as you, or if it gets lost or damaged during the flight, here’s what you can do:
+If your luggage does not arrive on the same flight as you, or if it gets lost or damaged during the flight, here’s what you can do:

 - Check with your airline’s luggage office.
 If your luggage is not on the designated pick-up carousel, approach the airline’s luggage office to check its status.